pbz1912/drupal-dev/README.md

 * Drupal 7
 * Drupal 8

-Reconfigure this box in `/puphpet/config.yaml`.
+Configuration for this box is stored in file `/puphpet/config.yaml`.

 Credentials
 -----------